radview/webload-documentation/docs/recorder/recording_scripts.md

-   In addition, you can optionally click **More Options** to open the Browser Settings tab of the Recording and Script Generation Options dialog box ([Figure 119](#_bookmark160)) and define the default browser settings in full detail.
+   In addition, you can optionally click **More Options** to open the Browser Settings tab of the Recording and Script Generation Options dialog box ([Figure](./configuring_recorder_options.md#browser_settings_tab)) and define the default browser settings in full detail.

 6. Click **OK**.
 The Recording dialog box closes.